Faster, simpler, smarter payments are here

 Soon after, you’ll be able to access these services via the CUA Mobile Banking app too.

-Can I open a PayID or make fast NPP payments using the CUA Mobile Banking app?
+Can I create a PayID in Mobile Banking?
 Show content

 Not at the moment.
-Initially you’ll only be able to open a PayID and make fast payments using CUA Online Banking.
+Initially you’ll only be able to create a PayID using CUA Online Banking.

-Once we’ve rolled out our new Mobile Banking app, we’ll be working to bring real-time payments and PayID registration through the app as soon as possible.
+We’ll be working to bring PayID registration through the app as soon as possible.

 Does PayID replace or eliminate my BSB and account number?
 Show content